TheRealAnonymous008/quartz/content/details/machine learning/supervised/Pathologies of Deep Learning.md

   $$
   \beta_i=\exp\left(h(x^{(i)}\right)
   $$
+  A related family of approaches is found under [[Contrastive Learning#Training Objectives|Noise Contrastive Estimation]].

 ### Label Shift
 * In **Label Shift** we assume that the distribution of label changes but not $P(x\mid y)$.